matteodem/meteor-easy-search/README.md

 EasySearch.changeProperty('cars',  'filterTimeRange', '2012-10-10 2014-10-01');
 ```

-### (Server) extendSearch(key, methods)
+### (Server) createSearcher(key, methods)

 EasySearch internally uses a private ``Searchers`` object, which holds all the engines.
-As of now there's support for elastic-search
+As of now there's support for elastic-search, mongo-db,
-and mongo-db (default).
+minimongo (default).
 If you want to add a custom engine do this with this method. ``key`` is the name for the engine, for example:
 ``lucene``. ``methods`` is an object which expects following two methods to be defined:

 * createSearchIndex (name, options)